Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 13. Freshsales

-The Freshsales CRM, a part of the Freshworks suite, aims to improve sales management, enable better customer support, and help small businesses optimize their productivity.
-It provides AI-powered features and easy integrations to enhance operations and improve customer interactions.
+Freshsales CRM, part of the Freshworks suite, aims to improve sales management, enable better customer service, and help small businesses optimize their productivity.
+It provides AI-powered key features and easy integration capabilities to enhance business processes and improve customer interactions.

-However, some constraints in place could make it less useful for more complex wholesale operations.
+However, some constraints make it less useful for more complex wholesale distribution operations requiring deep order processing and inventory management.

 Key features

-• Sales tools: These are products designed for small businesses to generate more revenue and work more efficiently.
+• Sales management tools: Products designed for small businesses to generate more sales data revenue and work more efficiently through simplified sales pipeline management.

-• AI CRM insights: Unleashes the power of AI to derive insights about customer behavior across your app and website, enhancing the customer journey with understanding.
+• AI CRM software insights: Unleashes the power of AI to derive insights about customer behavior across your app and website, enhancing the customer satisfaction journey.

-• Automation features: Automates activities such as notification and task generation, saving time and minimizing manual effort.
+• Automation features: Automates activities such as notification and task management generation, saving time and minimizing manual work and data entry effort.

-• Integrations: Integrates with tools like Mailchimp and Trello to streamline workflows.
+• Integration capabilities: Integrates with tools like Mailchimp and Trello to streamline workflow automation and email campaigns workflows.

 • AI-driven insights for improved customer engagement.